Network-Rail-Business-Systems/user-login/README.md

-# Oracle api.
+# User Login.
-This api is for user login.
+This library is for user login with active directory account.

 Built for [Laravel 11](https://laravel.com/).